stlab/better-code/better-code/src/chapter-3-errors.md

 It's outside the process, right?
 Maybe the robustness of the system comes from redundancy.
 You have you have three different processes and they all vote on the result.
-The like this is the kind of thing you might see in like the F22 Joint Strike Fighter, right?
+The like this is the kind of thing you might see in like the F22 Joint Strike Fighter.
 So yeah, there could be a bug.
 First of all, they you know they check the code a lot more carefully than we do, but but they also put in safeguards in place so that so that if you know you have three systems voting on the result and one disagrees, you can kill that process and start it up again.
 Umm.
 So yeah, sometimes it's possible to design a system to recover from books, but don't expect to do it in in your process.
 To sum up, uh in general you can't recover from bugs and it's a bad idea to try.

+### Correct in-process response to bugs

 So what can you do?
 Well, the way to handle bugs is to stop the program before any more damage is done and generate a crash report for debuggable image that captures as much information as you possibly can about the state of the program.
 So there's a chance of fixing the bug.